-Sharing knowledge and experience, both in Europe and beyond, is an important focus of the activity in all departments at Vox and our agency coordinates and participates in international networks and research in the fields of basic skills, validation of non-formal and informal learning, career guidance, and educational and social integration of immigrants.
+Sharing knowledge and experience, both in Europe and beyond, is an important focus of the activity in all departments at Skills Norway and our agency coordinates and participates in international networks and research in the fields of basic skills, validation of non-formal and informal learning, career guidance, and educational and social integration of immigrants.

 It aims at promoting excellence in policy design and policy implementation in a field that has considerable impact on education, employment, social inclusion, the fight against poverty, and sustainable economic growth.

 The network’s members will contribute to better policy and practice for the enhancement of basic skills in the European population by

 - benchmarking national policy and effects

 - exchanging examples of promising policy and practice at national or regional level